ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 #### Do not overwrite

-If an existing object is supplied as the target object, you can tell map not to overwrite the target property value if it already exists.
+If an existing object is supplied as the target object, you can tell Map not to overwrite the target property value if it already exists.
 You do this by adding an exclamation mark (!) to the end of the target property name.